Official Cruelty-Free Makeup Brands in 2023

 Moreover, the brand’s chief chemist is against testing products on animals and obsesses over creating only natural makeup.

-Most bases found in Fenty’s animal-friendly makeup, such as brow pomade, powder foundation, and matte bronzer, contain minerals, argan, and organic coconut oil.
+Most of Fenty’s animal-friendly makeup bases, such as brow pomade, powder foundation, and matte bronzer, contain natural ingredients, minerals, argan, and organic coconut oil.

 Also, the brand’s brushes are free from animal hair.